lukeyigechen/lukeyigechen.github.io/_pages/research.md

 * **Yige Chen**\*, KyungTae Lim\*, and Jungyeul Park.
 Korean Named Entity Recognition Based on Language-Specific Features. *Natural Language Engineering*.
 2023.
 * **Yige Chen**\*, Eunkyul Leah Jo\*, Yundong Yao\*, KyungTae Lim, Miikka Silfverberg, Francis Tyers, and Jungyeul Park.
 Yet Another Format of Universal Dependencies for Korean.
 In *Proceedings of the 29th International Conference on Computational Linguistics (COLING)*.
 2022.

+## Talks

+* **Yige Chen**.
+Understanding the Semantic Representation of Korean Mixed Script in Language Models.
+To be presented at the 30th Annual Conference of the International Association of Chinese Linguistics (IACL-30).
+Yonsei University, Seoul, South Korea.
+2024.

 ## Working Papers

 <!--* Korean FrameNet parsing using linguistic properties (with Jae Ihn, KyungTae Lim, and Jungyeul Park)